Trump indictment emerges as central GOP concern at Utah special election debate

 Edwards did not participate in Friday’s event organized by Maloy’s campaign because she said it conflicted with her schedule and wasn’t settled in advance with her team.

-“We participated in both of the official Utah Republican Party debates, and will not be present at any of our opponent’s campaign events,” Maloy spokesperson Chelsea Robarge Fife said.
+“We participated in both of the official Utah Republican Party debates, and will not be present at any of our opponent’s campaign events,” Edwards spokesperson Chelsea Robarge Fife said. ___ This story has been corrected to show that Chelsea Robarge Fife is spokesperson for Edwards, not Maloy.

 By SAM METZ